alexzhirkevich/custom-qr-generator/README.md

 val bitmap = generator.generateQrCode(data, options)
 ```
+`QrCodeGenerator` is an interface, but also is a function, that returns generator instance.

 ‼️ QR codes must be generated in background thread.
 Generator supports cancellation with coroutines.
 `generateQrCodeSuspend` is always performed with `Dispatchers.Default`